toastom/TogethearnBot/README.md

 # TogethearnBot
-Moderation and Information bot for the Togethearn discord server
+Moderation and Information bot for the Togethearn network discord server